Heroku Connect Logging and Maintenance Operations

 tab, Manage Connection

-button.
-Heroku Connect will continue where it left off: entries in the trigger log will be processed and pushed to Salesforce and changes made in Salesforce will be retrieved using polling (including those mappings that would normally use the Streaming API).
+.
+Heroku Connect continues where it left off: entries in the trigger log are processed and pushed to Salesforce and changes made in Salesforce are retrieved using polling (including those mappings that would normally use the Streaming API).

-Any changes made to data in the database or in Salesforce while your connection is paused should automatically be synchronized when your connection is resumed.
+Any changes made to data in the database or in Salesforce while your connection is paused are automatically synchronized when your connection is resumed.

-If you’ve reloaded a sandbox organization or you need to upgrade from a hobby database to a professional one, you’ll need to delete your existing connection and create a new one.
+If you’ve reloaded a sandbox organization or you need to upgrade from an Essential-tier database to a plan in another tier, you must delete your existing connection and create a new one.

 The following settings are manually configured: